 I participate in most insurance plans.
 I will continue to see my previous patients covered by DSHS, Molina and Medicare, but will not accept new patients on these plans.

-If you need blood work or other laboratory tests, you won’t have to go far.
-LabCorp has a laboratory just down the hall.
+If you need blood work or other laboratory tests, you will be referred to a convenient lab

 If You Have an Emergency

 If you have a medical emergency, you should always dial 911.

 If you are not feeling well and can wait for an appointment, please schedule one-preferably online.

 If the matter is urgent and you cannot wait until the next business day, you can call me directly on my cell phone; I can typically respond within an hour.
 The office voicemail greeting includes my cell number.

-When I am not available-on vacation, at a class or out of the office for other reasons-and you need to be seen, my message will refer you to a covering physician or the Overlake Urgent Care Clinic in Issaquah.
+When I am not available-on vacation, at a class or out of the office for other reasons-and you need to be seen, my message will refer you to a covering physician or an Overlake Urgent Care Clinic.